datascisteven/Automated-Hate-Tweet-Detection/README.md

 # Modeling:

-I selected the six models in my vanilla  based on the papers I reviewed prior to undergoing this project.
+I selected these six following algorithms for my vanilla model based on models in my vanilla based on the papers I was reviewing prior to undergoing this project:

+Logistic Regression serves as my baseline algorithm in all my classification models.
+Both Naive Bayes and SVM are commonly used algorithms in the text classification sphere.

 *With Unbalanced Dataset:*